YARA BELGIUM S.A.

 26 Oct 2021

-Their ask — Yara requests the EU framework acknowledge fertilizers as essential to sustainable food systems and support uptake of precision farming tools.
+Message — Yara requests the EU framework acknowledge fertilizers as essential to sustainable food systems and support uptake of precision farming tools.
 They advocate for balanced crop nutrition to reduce nutrient losses by 50% while maintaining soil fertility.
 The company seeks a policy approach combining voluntary market mechanisms with sector-specific regulation.123

-How it helps them — This would validate their business model while avoiding stricter fertilizer reduction targets.456
+Why — This would validate their business model while avoiding stricter fertilizer reduction targets.456

-Who loses — Environmental groups lose stronger limits on synthetic fertilizer use and nitrogen pollution.7
+Impact — Environmental groups lose stronger limits on synthetic fertilizer use and nitrogen pollution.7

 Yara urges EU carbon farming scheme to reward mineral fertilizers